LeafFilter and Home Contingencies

 What can you include on a repair contingency?

 An experienced real estate agent can help you determine what should go on your repair contingency.
 The items you list on your contingency can be used as a negotiating tool.
 But be warned: The more contingencies you add to the list, the less appealing your offer becomes to the seller.
 Keep your list of contingencies to the essentials.

 Can LeafFilter be added to a repair contingency?

 Yes, but be careful.
-If your inspector identified issues with the gutter system, or any damages as a result of clogged gutters, you have a solid case for the installation of LeafFilter.
-However, if you simply add it on to the contract with no reasoning, be prepared for the seller to reject or negotiate this part of the contract.
-Know the reasons for getting LeafFilter to build a strong case for keeping it in the contact.
+If your inspector identified issues with the gutter system or any damages as a result of clogged gutters, you have a solid case for the installation of LeafFilter.
+However, if you simply add it to the contract with no reasoning, be prepared for the seller to reject or negotiate this part of the contract.
+Know the reasons for getting LeafFilter to build a strong case for keeping it in the contract.
 Showing proof of roof or foundation damage, mold issues, or an infestation of water insects can all help you defend the inclusion of LeafFilter on your repair contingency.

 LeafFilter makes a great addition to any home – new or old.
-Request your free, no obligation LeafFilter estimate today, to have a worry-free home tomorrow.
+Request your free, no-obligation LeafFilter estimate today, to have a worry-free home tomorrow.